pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 The only part of this class worth explanation is the `hashCode()` method.
 Why such hash function?
 We need something that depends on both numbers in a not-completely-trivial way.
-Multiplying by some prime numbers and adding seems good enough.
+Multiplying by some prime numbers and adding the results seems good enough.
 We'll come back to this issue later.

 We'll use a `HashSet` of `Point`s as a field: